 MCC is part of both the College Career Pathways

-program.
-The High School Partnership program is available to high school juniors and/or seniors with a “B” average or higher who wish to study subjects not offered by their high school, broaden their education, earn college credits, explore career options or build on their skills.
-For more information, contact a participating high school’s guidance department or MCC’s Admissions department at 860-512-3210.
-Additionally, MCC accepts Advancement Placement test scores for credit.
-More information is available in the college catalog
+programs.
+The High School Partnership program is available to high school juniors and seniors with a B average or higher, that wish to study subjects not offered at their high school, broaden their education, earn college credits, explore career options, or build skills.
+The College Career Pathways programs offers students the same experiences noted, only the classes are taught through the high school and not on MCC’s campus.

 How can I find out more about MCC?

-offers monthly information sessions as well as weekly tours.
+offers monthly information sessions, where prospective students can learn more about what MCC has to offer.
 Each spring, a college-wide open house is held, and future students and their families are welcome to attend to find out more about admissions, financial aid and program offerings.
-The college website also has a wealth of information and parents can contact the Admissions office at 860-512-3215 at any time for assistance.
+The college website also has a wealth of information and parents can contact the Admissions office at 860-512-3210 at any time for assistance.

 Tuition and Payment